-Panic disorder a disorder caused by fear and anxiety which both follow one after the other creating a vicious loop that is characterised by recurring and regular panic attacks.
+Panic disorder a disorder caused by fear and anxiety which follow one after the other, creating a vicious loop characterised by recurring and regular panic attacks.
 A panic attack is an unexpected episode of intense fear and associated physical symptoms of anxiety.

 Of course, it is natural to experience fear at times.
 However, for someone with a panic disorder, these fears and anxiety-filled feelings are incredibly intense, occur on a regular basis, and can arise at any given time, usually for no obvious reasons, making their daily life very hard to live.
 This makes panic disorder unpredictable, which can add to the associated fear and anxiety.

 Other conditions may cause severe anxiety and may be related to panic disorder.
 The most common of these are: